Clifford Allen: Congressman

 However, Allen was regarded by many as increasingly a relic of an earlier era; he tended to address all issues at discursive length in the tradition of Southern country lawyers.
 In some circles in Washington, he was given the derisive nickname "The Tennessee Talking Horse", as an indication of his perceived verbosity (a title previously held by former Memphis Congressman Dan Kuykendall).
 Other politicians felt that Allen might be vulnerable in 1978; several filed to run against him in the 1978 Democratic primary.
 However, only days before the deadline for withdrawing from the primary race, Allen suffered a massive heart attack.
 All but one of his opponents then withdrew from the race as they were concerned about the possible repercussions of "kicking a man when he is down".
 On June 11, the day after the withdrawal deadline passed, Allen died.
 The only candidate who didn't withdraw from the race a few days earlier, State Senator Bill Boner, thus appeared alone on the Democratic primary ballot.
 While one of the erstwhile opponents, Elliot Ozment, then tried to conduct a write-in campaign, this proved totally futile, and Boner won the nomination, and in effect, election in November.

-Allen died at St. Thomas Hospital from complications of a heart attack on June 18, 1978.
+Allen died at St. Thomas Hospital in Nashville from complications of a heart attack on June 18, 1978, aged 66.